 Watch: 'Jurassic World' Pitch Reel Unleashes Dinosaurs on the World

-Here's the Jurassic World pitch reel by Iain McCaig from STYD:
+Here's the Jurassic World pitch reel by Iain McCaig, originally found by STYD:

 First of all, you have to forgive the lower quality animation, because a pitch reel isn't going to contain the most polished effects.
 It's too expensive and takes too much time.
 The reel is merely an effort to capture the style, tone and talents of what McCaig could bring to the table.
 Shock Til You Drop found the video and the user who uploaded it says McCaig explained that this was shown to Kathleen Kennedy and Steven Spielberg, and "it certainly got Steven interested in dinosaurs again..."
 Does this reel hint that the sequel might feature dinosaurs being unleashed from Isla Nublar and into the rest of the world?
 Or is this just an isolated scene, unrelated to the story, solely created by McCaig to show off dinosaur action?

 The action is certainly exciting and worthy of a blockbuster, but it also feels like the silliness that made the end of Jurassic Park: The Lost World a dud.
 Maybe this scene is just taking a cue from the final moments of Jurassic Park III featuring pterodactyls flying next to the helicopters leaving the island.
 It might be awhile before we get some plot details, but we're trying to be cautiously optimistic for Jurassic World.
 Thoughts?